CloudCannon/Academy/_posts/2017-02-07-introduction-to-data-files.md

 ---
 date: 2017-02-07
-title: Introduction to Data files
+title: Introduction to data files
 video_id: 1ckg2ttXX0s
 description: Read data from CSV, JSON or YAML files into your liquid templates
 tags: